theandyb/LSCI_pipeline/README.md

 ### Extracting 1kGP Singletons

 The `src/extract_singletons_*.sh` files are example slurm jobs to extract singletons for each of the 1kGP super-populations.
 We suggest using SLURM or some other workload manager, as these commands do take some time to run.
-The chain of commands for each superpopulation are also included below (directory references assume commands are being run from the `src` directory):
+The chain of commands for each super-population are also included below (directory references assume commands are being run from the `src` directory):

 #### AFR Singletons